Great for Memorials, New Babies, Weddings, Birthdays & Environmental Gifts

 Our larger vision is to assist in the re-forestation of these areas upland of Ahu Lani, so that one day the stream bordering our land will once again flow every day.
 We are dedicated to the reforestation and preservation of native Hawaiian forests.

-Through the past several years, we have been assisted in our re-forestation efforts by many excellent volunteers.
-Most have come from the Hawaii WWOOFer program, under which Ahu Lani Sanctuary serves as a host site, providing food, shelter, adventure, and forestry and farming education in exchange for 30 hours of work per week.
+When we were establishing the forest sanctuary, we were assisted in our re-forestation efforts by many excellent volunteers.
+Most came from the Hawaii WWOOFer program, under which Ahu Lani Sanctuary serves as a host site, providing food, shelter, adventure, and forestry and farming education in exchange for 30 hours of work per week.
 Many thanks to all of you!
-We plan to continue our volunteer program for many years to come.

 Rob